petrick312/leaflet-challenge/README.md

 Module 15 Challenge

 ## Instructions
-The instructions for this activity are broken into two parts:
-    Part 1: Create the Earthquake Visualization
+Create the Earthquake Visualization <br />
-    Part 2: Gather and Plot More Data (Optional with no extra points earning)

-## Part 1: Create the Earthquake Visualization
+## Create the Earthquake Visualization
-Your first task is to visualize an earthquake dataset.
+# Your first task is to visualize an earthquake dataset.
 Complete the following steps: <br />
     Get your dataset.
 To do so, follow these steps:<br />
         The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
-Visit the USGS GeoJSON FeedLinks to an external site. page and choose a dataset to visualize.<br />
+Visit the USGS GeoJSON page and choose a dataset to visualize.<br />
         When you click a dataset (such as "All Earthquakes from the Past 7 Days"), you will be given a JSON representation of that data.
 Use the URL of this JSON to pull in the data for the visualization. <br />
     Import and visualize the data by doing the following:<br />
         Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude.<br />